philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 # A Designers Guide to the Terminal
 You can learn how to use the terminal in a fairly short amount of time.
 You don't need a C.S. degree.
 You don't need to know how to hack any mainframes.

-With the Terminal, you can open, move, rename, copy and delete files.
+With the terminal, you can open, move, rename, copy and delete files.
 Same with directories (folders).
-The terminal is the Finder application on steroids.
+The terminal is the Finder app on steroids.
 File management is just the start.
-It's the entry point for a slew of power tools.
+The terminal is the interface for a slew of power tools.

-You can install and run programs without using a browser.
+You can install and run programs.
 You can version files.
-You can read offline documentation.
+You can read documentation offline.
 You can write scripts to automate tasks.
 You can edit programs.
 You can configure hidden OS settings.
 You can tunnel into servers.
 You can take full advantage of open source resources.

 If you're using React, you can quickly spin up applications and install design systems.
-You can meaningfully contribute to the execution of your design work.
+If you're using git you can contribute to the execution of your design work.

 The terminal is a powerful tool.
 It's a powerful tool for designers.